 In Groff, the employer initially granted the plaintiff, an Evangelical Christian, a reasonable accommodation to avoid working on Sundays because of his religious beliefs.
 As background, the employer received a customer contract requiring Sunday work and negotiated with the union to have three different employee categories conduct Sunday deliveries.
 The plaintiff was in the third category of employees eventually required to do Sunday deliveries.
 To accommodate the plaintiff's request to avoid working on Sundays, the employer granted his relocation request by transferring him to another location where Sunday work was not required.
-However, when the new location - employing only seven people - also required Sunday work and the plaintiff's religious beliefs without requiring other employees to work more Sunday shifts or disrupting seniority rights under the contract.
+However, when the new location - employing only seven people - also required Sunday work and the plaintiff lacked sufficient seniority at that location to avoid it, the employer could no longer accommodate the plaintiff's religious beliefs without requiring other employees to work more Sunday shifts or disrupting seniority rights under the contract.
 While the employer sought other employees to cover the plaintiff's Sunday shifts, they often declined.
 Importantly, the employer alleged that exempting the plaintiff from Sunday work "imposed on his coworkers, disrupted the workplace and workflow, and diminished employee morale."
 The employer disciplined the plaintiff when he missed working his assigned Sunday shifts and the employee ultimately resigned.